nodejs/node/doc/api.markdown

 Emitted when data is received.
 The argument `data` will be a `Buffer` or `String`.
 Encoding of data is set by `stream.setEncoding()`.
-(See the section on Readable Streams for more infromation.)
+(See the section on Readable Streams for more information.)

 ### Event: 'end'